-(A) Concurrent Application.
-When an application for granting or modifying a variance is submitted concurrently with an application for granting or modifying a Mendocino Historical Review Board approval permit and said variance would be incidental and necessary to it said Mendocino Historic Review Board permit, the variance shall be designated as a concurrent variance and the application shall be reviewed by the Historical Review Board.
-Setback and building height exceptions reviewed by the Mendocino Historical Review Board shall are not be subject to the requirements of this Chapter.

-(B) Regular Variance.
+- (A) Concurrent Application.
+When an application for granting or modifying a variance is submitted concurrently with an application for granting or modifying a Mendocino Historical Review Board approval and said variance would be incidental and necessary to it the variance shall be designated as a concurrent variance and the application shall be reviewed by the Historical Review Board.
+Setback and building height exceptions reviewed by the Mendocino Historical Review Board shall not be subject to the requirements of this Chapter. - (B) Regular Variance.
 All other variances shall be designated as regular variance and applications for their granting or modification shall be under the jurisdiction of the Coastal Permit Administrator.